hassanmubiru/grocerytodolist/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Open in Visual Studio Code and run "flutter pub get" to download the packages for the project After run "flutter run" to test the project either on phone or web